SergeCaron/CopyWDiSCSITarget/ReadMe.md

 &nbsp;

 There are two issues:
-- On the My Book models I have available, the MD5SUM utility is rather CPU intensive as shown below:
+- On the My Book models tested, the MD5SUM utility is rather CPU intensive as shown below:
 ![CPU_Usage](Ressources/CPU_usage_MD5SUM_on_My_Book.jpg)
 and would impact troughput if done while transfering the file over the network.
 - It is the user's responsability to compare these hashes. </details>